Codepath-Team/HeroGuessr/README.md

 * Profile Screen
     * As a user, I should be able to view my game statistics (% guessed correctly, hero I'm most likely to underrate, etc.)
     * As a user, I should be able to change profile picture.
+    * As a user, I should be able to log out.
 * Leaderboard Screen
     * As a user, I should be able to view a leaderboard (% guessed correctly, >50? total guesses)